Updated: Mar 19

-Add the ginger garlic paste, red chilli powder, turmeric powder, mild curry powder, garam masala and salt, mix well then combine with the paneer cubes.
-Refrigerate for 3-4 hours or overnight.
+Add the ginger-garlic paste, red chilli powder, turmeric powder, mild curry powder, garam masala and salt, mix and combine with the paneer cubes; refrigerate for 3-4 hours or overnight.

-Stir fry the bell peppers and onions by adding ½ tsp of mild curry powder and a pinch of salt.
-Fry until the pepper starts to blister around the edges and the onions turn brown and keep aside.
+Stir fry the bell peppers and onions by adding ½ tsp of mild curry powder and a pinch of salt; fry until the pepper starts to blister and the edges and the onions turn brown.
+Keep aside.

-In a pan heat the oil, add the cumin seeds, fresh tomato puree, ginger garlic paste, tomato puree, turmeric powder, red chilli powder, kashmiri chilli powder, mild curry powder, garam masala, kasuri methi, honey and salt.
+Heat the oil in a pan, add the cumin seeds, fresh tomato puree, ginger-garlic paste, tomato puree, turmeric, red chilli powder, kashmiri chilli powder, mild curry powder, garam masala, kasuri methi, honey and salt.

-Cook this puree by adding ½ a cup of water and stirring continuously as this will get thick, once this is done add the curry paste and mix well, simmer for 3-4 minutes.
+Cook the puree by adding ½ a cup of water and stirring continuously; once it thickens, add the curry paste and mix well, simmer for 3-4 minutes.

 Now add the peppers, onions, paneer and green chillis, mix well and simmer for 5 minutes.